lubianat/what_is_a_cell_type/README.md

 The article discusses explicitly cell type *homology* across species via the sharing of conserved CoRCs.
 It also builds upon Oliver Hobert's notion of "terminal selectors", a set of transcription factors that establish and maintain postmitotic cell identity.
 Notably, it extends Owen's 1848 definition of homology to cell types, with a mechanistic explanation of  'same cell type regardless of form and function', with an example for muscle cells across species where *the CoRC from homologous cell types is conserved, whereas the phenotype of the cell is more flexible*.

 Arendt's article is a fantastic entry point to look at cells from an evolutionary perspective.
-The atlas-builders of today are usually interested in the current snapshot of cell types, in a fashion of evolution-stable account of cell types and their behaviours and humans.
+The atlas-builders of today are usually interested in the current snapshot of cell types, in a fashion of evolution-stable account of cell types and their behaviors and humans.
 In many ways, atlas-builders are more interested in phenotype and function than in homology and history.
 Nevertheless, as the world is only one, having an evolutionary account of cell types is fundamental for efficiently organizing knowledge about cell types.

 ### Hobert O. [Terminal selectors of neuronal identity.](https://doi.org/10.1016/bs.ctdb.2015.12.007) Current topics in developmental biology.
 2016 Jan 1;116:455-75.